yi-shiuan-tung/tractor/README.md

-# tractor
+# Tractor (拖拉机)

-Multiplayer online tractor game
+Multiplayer online tractor game.
+Try it at https://orange-tractor.herokuapp.com/.

 ![Screenshot](screenshot.png)

-Features:
+### Features:

-- Full ruleset; only valid plays are allowed
+- Engine implements the full ruleset and allows only valid plays
 - Supports variable number of players and variable number of decks
 - Supports find-a-friend version
 - Supports special "does-it-fly" plays
+- Supports take-backs
 - Sound notifications on your turn
 - Shows the currently winning player in each trick
 - View the most recent trick
-- Automatic dealing
+- Automatic card drawing during the draw phase
 - AI players

 ## Quickstart